NadiaSu08/NadiaSu08/README.md

 👋 Greetings!
 I am Nadia!
 I have pursued my BSc. in Information Technology from Jahangirnagar University.

-📫 Passionate about exploring new technologies and always on the lookout for opportunities to learn and grow.
+📫 I am passionate about exploring new technologies and always on the lookout for opportunities to learn and grow.

 🚀 I have practical knowledge and hands-on experience in a variety of programming languages, including C/C++, Java, MySQL, Html, CSS, Php,  Figma, etc. I'm also adept at navigating operating systems such as Windows and Linux.